Kingston, Ontario: Federal

 Kingston is part of two federal ridings.
 Most of the city is in Kingston and the Islands, created in 1966 from Kingston and parts of Hastings—Frontenac—Lennox and Addington and Prince Edward—Lennox.
-A small portion north of Highway 401 is in Lanark—Frontenac—Kingston, which was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
+A small portion north of Highway 401 is in Lanark—Frontenac, which was created by the 2012 Canadian federal electoral redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election on October 19, 2015.

 Economy

 Kingston's economy relies heavily on public sector institutions and establishments.
 The most important sectors are related to health care, higher education (Queen's University, the Royal Military College of Canada, and St. Lawrence College), government (including the military and correctional services), tourism and culture.
 Manufacturing, and research and development play a smaller role than in the past.
 The private sector accounts for half of Kingston's employment.
 One of Kingston's major industrial employers of the 20th century, the Canadian Locomotive Company, closed in 1969, and the former Alcan and DuPont operations employ far fewer people than in the past.
 But due to the city's central location between Toronto, Ottawa, Montreal and Syracuse, NY a trucking and logistics warehousing industry has developed.

-According to the Kingston Economic Development Corporation, the major employers in Kingston as of December 2014 were:
+According to the Kingston Economic Development Corporation, the major employers in Kingston as of October 2023 were: